copernicus-mogley/zkav.club/README.md

 In addition to livestreaming and recording, we invite curious individuals to learn alongside us, sharing our production skills and insights with those interested in amplifying their own communities.

-We don’t just document events — we foster a network of empowered creators who help grow our collective impact, amplifying the voices of our communities.
+We don’t just document events — we foster a network of empowered creators who help grow our collective impact, amplifying the voices of our global communities.